 Tri-State and Kit Carson Electric Cooperative enter into membership withdrawal agreement

-Tri-State Generation and Transmission Association, Inc. ("Tri-State") and Kit Carson Electric Cooperative, Inc. ("KCEC") have entered into a membership withdrawal agreement.
+Tri-State Generation and Transmission Association, Inc. and Kit Carson Electric Cooperative, Inc. (KCEC) have officially entered into a membership withdrawal agreement.

 The agreement, which was signed by Tri-State and KCEC on June 21, 2016, is subject to KCEC's receipt of certain approvals and provides for the termination of the wholesale electric service contract between Tri-State and KCEC and the withdrawal of KCEC from membership in Tri-State effective as of the closing date.